-A. All students shall be responsible for conducting themselves in a manner that helps to enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected.
-Students at UNCSA shall comply with the applicable Student Code of Conduct.

-B. In applying regulations in the area of student discipline, UNCSA shall adhere to the requirements of due process as set forth in Section 502 D (3) of the University Code and Section 700.4.1 of the UNC Policy Manual.

-C. The following statements shall be included in any UNCSA Student Code of Conduct:

-The University embraces and strives to uphold the freedoms of expression and speech guaranteed by the First Amendment of the U.S. Constitution and the North Carolina Constitution.
+- a.
+All students shall be responsible for conducting themselves in a manner that helps to enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected.
+Students at UNCSA shall comply with the applicable Student Code of Conduct. b.
+In applying regulations in the area of student discipline, UNCSA shall adhere to the requirements of due process as set forth in Section 502 D (3) of the University Code and Section 700.4.1 of the UNC Policy Manual. - c.
+The following statements shall be included in any UNCSA Student Code of Conduct: - The University embraces and strives to uphold the freedoms of expression and speech guaranteed by the First Amendment of the U.S. Constitution and the North Carolina Constitution.
 The University has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights.

 - 2. All students are responsible for conducting themselves in a manner that helps enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected. - 3.
-Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the student code of conduct and imposition of student discipline. - 4.
+Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the student code of conduct and imposition of student discipline. - d.
 The following provisions addressing specific student conduct that could lead to disciplinary action shall be included in any UNCSA code of student conduct: - 1.
-No student shall threaten, coerce, harass or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid University policy, while on University premises or at University-sponsored activities based upon the person's race, color, religion, national origin, gender, sexual orientation, gender-identity, creed, disability, or veteran status. - 2.
+No student shall threaten, coerce, harass, or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid University policy, while on University premises or at University-sponsored activities based upon the person's race, color, religion, national origin, gender, sexual orientation, gender identity, creed, disability, or veteran status. - 2.
 No student shall engage in unlawful harassment leading to a hostile environment.
 Unlawful harassment includes conduct that creates a hostile environment by meeting the following criteria: It is: - a.
 Directed toward a particular person or persons; - b.
 Based upon the person's race, color, religion, national origin, gender, sexual orientation, gender-identify, creed, disability, or veteran status; - c.
-Unwelcome; - d.
+Unwelcome: - d.
 Severe or pervasive; - e.
 Objectively offensive; and - f.
-So unreasonably interferes with the target person's employment, academic pursuits, or participation in University-sponsored activities as to effectively deny equal access to the University's resources and opportunities.
+So unreasonably interferes with the target person's employment, academic pursuits, or participation in University-sponsored activities as to effectively deny equal access to the University's resources and opportunities. - 3.
+In determining whether student conduct violates these provisions, all relevant facts and circumstances shall be Care must be exercised to preserve freedoms of speech and expression, as articulated in current legal standards.
+Advice should be sought from UNCSA's General Counsel as appropriate.